A Two-step Krasnosel'skii-Mann Algorithm with Adaptive Momentum and Its Applications to Image Denoising and Matrix Completion: Numerical results

-In our experiments, the 256×256 images of 'Cameraman' and 'Lighthouse' served as the original images $\bmh$.
+\rule[0em]{13cm}{0.1em} In our experiments, the $256\times256$ images of `Cameraman' and `Lighthouse' serve as the original images $\bmh$.
 The noisy images are modeled as with $\bm\eta\thicksim N(\bm0,\sigma^2\bmI)$ represents Gaussian noise.
-We apply each algorithms to the noisy image of `Cameraman' and `Lighthouse' with noise level $\sigma=15$ and $\sigma=25$, respectively.
+We apply each algorithm to the noisy image of `Cameraman' and `Lighthouse' with noise level $\sigma=15$ and $\sigma=25$, respectively.
 For the `Cameraman' image, the parameters $\mu$ and $\lambda$ are set to $10$ and $0.999/4$, respectively.
 For the `Lighthouse' image, the parameters $\mu$ and $\lambda$ are selected as $17$ and $0.999/4$, respectively.
 In our TKMA, the parameter $t$ is chosen as $1/2$.
 For the FPPA and the Halpern algorithm (with $\lambda_k=\frac{1}{k+1}$ \cite{halpern1967fixed} or $\lambda_k=\frac{1}{\varphi_k+1}$ \cite{he2024convergence}), no additive algorithmic parameters need to be adjusted.
 For the Fast KM algorithm, the parameters $s$ and $\alpha$ are set to $1$ and $50$, respectively, based on our fine-tuning.
-In the competing algorithms, the primary computational cost is concentrated on the operation of operator $T$, while the number of operations of $T$ in each iteration varies across different algorithms.
-As an example, a single iteration in TKMA is composed of two iterations of operator $T$.
-To ensure a fair comparison, we adopt the number of iterations of $T$ as the horizontal axis for performance comparison.
+In the competing algorithms, the primary computational cost is concentrated on the operation of operator $T_2$, while the number of operations of $T_2$ in each iteration varies across different algorithms.
+As an example, a single iteration in TKMA is composed of two operations of $T_2$.
+To ensure a fair comparison, denoised images are presented after an equal number of the operations of $T_2$ across all methods.
+We also evaluate performance by plotting PSNR and OFV against CPU time, which provides a practical measure of computational efficiency.

-We first evaluate the performance of each algorithm on denoising the noisy 'Cameraman' image with noise level $\sigma=15$.
-In Figure \ref{denoisedfigure}, we show the original image, the noisy image, and the denoised images from each algorithm following 20 iterations of $T$.
-Figure \ref{sigma15PSNRandOFV} presents the PSNR and OFV versus the iteration count of operator $T$.
-These results demonstrate that TKMA outperforms the other algorithms, achieving higher PSNR values and lower objective function values with fewer iterations of $T$.
-We then evaluate the performance of each algorithm for denoising the noisy 'Lighthouse' image with a noise level of $\sigma=25$.
-Figure \ref{denoisedfigure2} shows the original image, the noisy image, and the denoised images obtained by from each algorithm following 20 iterations of $T$.
-Figure \ref{sigma25PSNRandOFV} presents the PSNR and OFV versus the iteration count of operator $T$.
-These results additionally demonstrate the superior performance of TKMA over the other algorithms.
+We first evaluate the performance of each algorithm on denoising the noisy `Cameraman' image with noise level $\sigma=15$.
+In Figure \ref{denoisedfigure}, we show the original image, the noisy image, and the denoised images from each algorithm following 20 iterations of $T_2$.
+Figure \ref{sigma15PSNRandOFV} plots the PSNR and OFV against CPU time.
+These results demonstrate that TKMA outperforms the other algorithms, achieving higher PSNR values and lower objective function values in less time.